I-4-2-10.Assembly of Procedural Material for the Certified Administrative Record

-The procedural portion of the administrative record consists of documents that reflect the administrative law judge's (ALJ) and Appeals Council's (AC) treatment and consideration of the claimant's case.
-It includes not only the final outcome, but also the documents relating to procedural due process.
+The procedural section of the administrative record consists of documents that reflect the administrative law judge's (ALJ) and the Appeals Council's (AC) treatment and consideration of the claimant's case.
+It includes documents relating to procedural due process as well as the final outcome.

-The court records assistant (CRA) will review the case file to determine if any non-exhibited material should be included in the procedural portion of the certified administrative record.
+The court legal assistant will review the case file to determine if any non-exhibited material should be included in the procedural section of the certified administrative record (CAR).

-While performing the procedural review, the CRA may discover additional evidence that the AC has not yet considered.
-In that situation, the case will be assigned to an analyst to review the record in light of the additional evidence and to determine the appropriate action.
-The CRA cannot prepare the administrative record until the AC takes action.
+When performing the procedural review, the court legal assistant may discover additional evidence that the AC has not yet considered, or may see a case where the claimant is requesting judicial review of the AC 's dismissal action.
+In these situations, Court Case Preparation and Review Branch (CCPRB) staff will assign the case to an analyst to review the record in light of the additional evidence, and/or to determine whether the AC's dismissal action is defensible.
+The court legal assistant cannot finalize the CAR until the analyst completes the review and the AC takes any additional action.
 See Hearings, Appeals and Litigation Law (HALLEX) manual I-4-1-15 D.

-B. Non-Exhibited Material Normally Included in the Procedural Record
+B. Non-Exhibited Material Normally Included in the Procedural Section

-In reviewing the non-exhibited material, the CRA must be aware of material that is normally included in the procedural record.
-The CRA will associate the documents listed below from the non-exhibited material with the file.
+When reviewing the non-exhibited material, the court legal assistant must consider material that is normally included in the procedural section.
+The court legal assistant will include the non-exhibited materials listed below in the procedural section of the CAR.

 1. Forms or Requests